-Depending on how you spend, Barclaycard Rewards MasterCard may be a somewhat less generous version of the Barclaycard CashForward™ World Mastercard®, which earns a flat, unlimited 1.5% cash back on all purchases.
+Depending on how you spend, Barclaycard Rewards MasterCard may be a somewhat less generous version of the Barclaycard CashForward™ World Mastercard® (note: this offer is no longer available), which earns a flat, unlimited 1.5% cash back on all purchases.
 CashForward has some nice perks, such as a $200 sign-up bonus after spending $1,000 in purchases in the first 90 days and a 15-month 0% APR introductory promotion for purchases and balance transfers

 Barclaycard Rewards MasterCard is comparable some other entry-level cash back cards without annual fees, including Chase Freedom, BankAmericard Cash Rewards Credit Card, and Discover it Chrome.
 It’s important to note that Barclaycard Rewards MasterCard is specifically marketed to applicants with fair credit, so it’s a legitimate contender for credit card novices in search of their first cash back cards, as well as consumers who need to rebuild their credit after setbacks such as bankruptcy (though Barclaycard Rewards MasterCard isn’t intended for people who’ve recently declared bankruptcy).

 There is currently no sign-up bonus offer for this card.

 Earning and Redeeming Cash Back Rewards